AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 --->

 - Make sure to submit your finalized data table (Excel sheet)
-- In a **paragraph** per experiment, summarize the results you have determined in each case:
+- In a **paragraph** per experiment, summarize the results you have determined in each case and argue your conclusions with your data values.:
 	- What type of system do the kinematic equations represent?
   <!---
 	- **Experiment 1:**